MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XIV-Equal-Employment-Opportunity-Commission/part-1610-Availability-Records/subpart-A-Production-Disclosure-Under-5-USC-552/section-1610.15.md

 (ii) For each quarter hour spent by personnel searching for requested records, including electronic searches that do not require new programming, the fees will be charged as follows:

-(A) By clerical personnel - at the rate of $5.00 per quarter hour.
+(A) By clerical personnel—at the rate of $5.00 per quarter hour.

-(B) By paralegals - at the rate of $9.00 per quarter hour.
+(B) By paralegals—at the rate of $9.00 per quarter hour.

-(C) By professional personnel - at the rate of $10.00 per quarter hour.
+(C) By professional personnel—at the rate of $10.00 per quarter hour.

-(D) By managers - at the rate of $17.50 per quarter hour.
+(D) By managers—at the rate of $17.50 per quarter hour.

-(E) By SES employees - at the rate of $20.00 per quarter hour.
+(E) By SES employees—at the rate of $20.00 per quarter hour.

 (iii) The Commission will charge the direct costs associated with conducting any search that requires the creation of a new computer program to locate the requested records.
 The Commission must notify the requester of the costs associated with creating such a program, and the requester must agree to pay the associated costs before the costs may be incurred.